 In December 2003, the IMO revised its regulations relating to the prevention of pollution from oil tankers.
 These regulations, which became effective in April 2005, accelerate the mandatory phase-out of single-hull tankers and impose a more rigorous inspection regime for older tankers.
-As a result of these regulations, in 2003 we recorded a non-cash write-down of the book value of the affected vessels.
-We subsequently sold all the vessels affected by these regulations and no longer own any single-hull vessels.
 In July 2003, the European Union adopted legislation that will prohibit all single-hull tankers from entering into its ports or offshore terminals under a phase-out schedule (depending upon age, type and cargo of tankers) between the years 2003 and 2010.
 All single-hull tankers will be banned by 2010.
 The European Union has already banned all single-hull tankers carrying heavy grades of oil from entering or leaving its ports or offshore terminals or anchoring in areas under its jurisdiction.
 Commencing in April 2005, certain single-hull tankers above 15 years of age are also restricted from entering or leaving EU ports or offshore terminals and anchoring in areas under EU jurisdiction.
 All of the tankers that we currently operate are double-hulled and will not be affected directly by these IMO and EU regulations.